 Let’s face it parents, right now, stress, for many of us, is at an all-time high.
 But at the same time, in a strange way, life has been simplified.
-The usual rush, rush, rush is gone – and with no school, lessons or outings, your kids are probably getting bored.
+The usual rush, rush, rush is gone and your kids are probably getting bored.
 And while we’re all willing to let the usual screen time rules slide a little bit, there are great ways to avoid your kids slipping into all-out couch potato mode.
 Try these 8 exciting, imaginative and EASY invitations to play using things you probably already have around the house.

 This is on high rotation in my house.
 Round up a pile of stuffies and a children’s doctor kit and you are set!
 Your setup can be made more elaborate with a few simple add-ins.
 We use ribbons for pretend casts and green painters’ tape as homemade bandages.
 You can find a variety of printable kids’ vet charts online, like this one, or you can make your own.
 Charting can become more extensive based on the age of your kids!

 Cardboard Box Art: